-5.1 Use the following guidelines for acquiring parks in new developments and redevelopment within the Town Centre:

-- Select sites for community and neighbourhood parks that are at least 75% developable for recreation amenities, i.e., under 10% slope, not environmentally sensitive - Rainwater management facilities, steep slopes, and riparian areas are not considered part of the contribution for community and neighbourhood parks - Site community and neighbourhood parks so that one type or the other will be within 400 metres of most residents, with community parks ideally located within 800 metres of most residents - Locate community and neighbourhood parks next to schools where possible - Locate community and neighbourhood parks next to natural areas where synergies will benefit users - Lay out linear parks to enable continuous connections through the development, with links to community and neighbourhood parks, trails, schools, and other destinations in the community - Use the corridor widths for linear parks in Section 4 - Locate community and neighbourhood parks with pedestrian access from all four sides if possible - Locate community and neighbourhood parks with significant street frontage to a local or collector road on at least one side - Include and protect existing trees within parks where possible - Plant trees within parks for shade and habitat values - Consider inclusion of some or all of these guidelines as OCP policies - 5.2 Prepare park master plans, with full community engagement for the parks with the highest needs and potential, as follows: - John Phillips Memorial Park - Whiffin Spit Park - Work in collaboration with CRD and T'Sou-ke First Nation on this project, including consideration of future management and stewardship roles - Conduct an engineering study to determine the structural integrity of Whiffin Spit, considering sea level rise, and measures that may be required to reinforce the spit if necessary and enhance fish passage if appropriate - Prepare a master plan following the engineering study, integrating engagement, engineering, environmental, and recreation components described previously
+- 5.1 Use the following guidelines for acquiring parks in new developments and redevelopment within the Town Centre: - Select sites for community and neighbourhood parks that are at least 75% developable for recreation amenities, i.e., under 10% slope, not environmentally sensitive - Rainwater management facilities, steep slopes, and riparian areas are not considered part of the contribution for community and neighbourhood parks - Site community and neighbourhood parks so that one type or the other will be within 400 metres of most residents, with community parks ideally located within 800 metres of most residents - Locate community and neighbourhood parks next to schools where possible - Locate community and neighbourhood parks next to natural areas where synergies will benefit users - Lay out linear parks to enable continuous connections through the development, with links to community and neighbourhood parks, trails, schools, and other destinations in the community - Use the corridor widths for linear parks in Section 4 - Locate community and neighbourhood parks with pedestrian access from all four sides if possible - Locate community and neighbourhood parks with significant street frontage to a local or collector road on at least one side - Acquire parks that retain views to the ocean from the hills, including parking where people can see the view - Include and protect existing trees within parks where possible - Plant trees within parks for shade and habitat values - Incorporate areas with heritage values - Consider inclusion of some or all of these guidelines as OCP policies - 5.2 Prepare park master plans, with full community engagement for the parks with the highest needs and potential, as follows: - John Phillips Memorial Park - Whiffin Spit Park - Work in collaboration with CRD and T'Sou-ke First Nation on this project, including consideration of future management and stewardship roles - Conduct an engineering study to determine the structural integrity of Whiffin Spit, considering sea level rise, and measures that may be required to reinforce the spit if necessary and enhance fish passage if appropriate - Prepare a master plan following the engineering study, integrating engagement, engineering, environmental, and recreation components described previously - New Town Centre Park

-- New Town Centre Park - 5.3 Establish a policy for park naming. - Review park names and revise so that there is one name for each park - Consider the following potential inspirations for names Indigenous place names, natural or cultural history, a physical feature (e.g., river), a characteristic of the park (e.g., tree type, landform), a neighbourhood, or a street - 5.4 Prepare a master plan for the cemetery, considering the lifespan of the existing cemetery and potential need for a new cemetery site. - 5.5 Complete a signage plan for parks, including park name, regulatory, wayfinding, and interpretive signs. - Include maps, online resources, and a potential app in the future - Update Bylaw 404 accordingly
+- 5.3 Establish a policy for park naming. - Review park names and revise so that there is one name for each park - Consider the following potential inspirations for names Indigenous place names, natural or cultural history, a physical feature (e.g., river), a characteristic of the park (e.g., tree type, landform), a neighbourhood, or a street - 5.4 Prepare a master plan for the cemetery, considering the lifespan of the existing cemetery and potential need for a new cemetery site. - 5.5 Complete a signage plan for parks, including park name, regulatory, wayfinding, and interpretive signs. - Include maps, online resources, and a potential app in the future - Update Bylaw 404 accordingly - Integrate heritage and cultural information into wayfinding and interpretive signs